 An ambulance will be located just outside the Park Center, Alumni Arena.

 In case of an emergency, please proceed to the nearest exit in an orderly manner.

 Flowers and Commencement-Related Gifts

-Flowers and Commencement-related items will be available for purchase at the main gate entrance from 8:30 a.m.-4 p.m.
+Flowers and Commencement-related items will be available for purchase from 8:30 a.m.-4 p.m.
 Flower arrangements include bouquets of half dozen and full dozen roses, as well as open presentation.
 Cameras, batteries, diploma frames, class rings, watercolor prints of the campus and other Commencement gift items will be available as well.
 The College Store, located in Neubig Hall, will also be open for additional purchases from 8 a.m.-5 p.m.

 Faculty and staff marshals, student ushers and university police officers are available at all times for assistance and information.
 Faculty and staff marshals will be wearing Commencement regalia, the student ushers will be in polo shirts and khaki pants, and university police officers will be in full uniform.

 Students with family members with mobility impairments or hearing impairments should arrange seating by filling out the online form that will be available the week of December 1, 2015

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.

 Official Commencement programs will be distributed at the entrance.
 All eligible graduates who apply for their degree by March 1 will have their name listed in the program.